Graves of our Fallen Project

 |War in Afghanistan||

-Thank you to the following contributors (chronological order): LCol Grant Griswold, LCol Cathy Blue, BGen (Ret’d) Bill Richard, Judy Bell, volunteers of Maple Leaf Legacy Project©, LCol (Ret’d) Peter Sheremeta, BGen (Ret’d) Kevin O'Keefe, Col (Ret’d) Chris Weicker, Phil Smith, Jim McQueen, Bill Murphy, Sean Costello, Barbara Page, Peter Angel, Col Jeff Drummond, John and Debra Corbin, Bob Spry, LCol Doug Swinton, Kathie Edwards, MWO (Ret’d) Herb Postill, Col (Ret’d) Mike Zawislak, Major Chris Buckham, Lt Chris Bencze, Frans van Cappellen, Geoff Swallow, Major Brad Bruce, Norm Weir, Terry Ingoldsby, LCol Stephane Roy.
+Thank you to the following contributors (chronological order): LCol Grant Griswold, LCol Cathy Blue, BGen (Ret’d) Bill Richard, Judy Bell, volunteers of Maple Leaf Legacy Project©, LCol (Ret’d) Peter Sheremeta, BGen (Ret’d) Kevin O'Keefe, Col (Ret’d) Chris Weicker, Phil Smith, Jim McQueen, Bill Murphy, Sean Costello, Barbara Page, Peter Angel, Col Jeff Drummond, John and Debra Corbin, Bob Spry, LCol Doug Swinton, Kathie Edwards, MWO (Ret’d) Herb Postill, Col (Ret’d) Mike Zawislak, Major Chris Buckham, Lt Chris Bencze, Frans van Cappellen, Geoff Swallow, Major Brad Bruce, Norm Weir, Terry Ingoldsby, LCol Stephane Roy, Larry Will.